-The Temple of the Sacred Tooth Relic is a world-renowned place of worship.
-It houses the left canine tooth of Lord Gauthama Buddha.
-This holy place, which is visited by thousands of local & foreign devotees and tourists every day, was named as a world heritage site in year 1988 by UNESCO.
+The Temple of the Sacred Tooth Relic is a world-renowned place of worship, where the left Canine tooth of Gautama Buddha is enshrined.
+The temple which is venerated by thousands of local & foreign devotees and tourists daily was named as a world heritage by UNESCO in 1988.